Efficient Matrix Product State Learning in Logarithmic Depth: Introduction

 The best known algorithms for MPS learning were introduced in~\cite{cramer2010efficient,landoncardinal2010efficient}.
 However, these algorithms are improper: the output MPS may have a bond dimension strictly larger than that of the input state, and the existence of efficient proper MPS learning algorithm is still an open question~\cite{anshu2023survey}.
 This means existing MPS learning algorithms cannot directly serve as testing algorithms.
 The first efficient MPS testing algorithm was recently given in~\cite{soleimanifar2022testing}.
 Furthermore, in realistic scenarios where the provided quantum states are likely to be affected by noise due to hardware imperfections or environmental factors, there is growing interest in learning algorithms robust to the noise.
 Along this line,~\cite{bakshi2025learning} proposes an algorithm that can learn the closest MPS approximation in the presence of noise.
 Recently, an alternative line of work~\cite{qin2024quantum} studied quantum state tomography for matrix product operator (MPO) states using Haar-random projective measurements.
 Their main result shows that, given an \(n\)-qudit MPO of bond dimension \(r\), one can stably recover the ground-truth state from \( O(nd^2r^2)\) random measurement settings and a total of \( O(n^3 d^2 r^2 / \epsilon^2)\) samples via a constrained least-squares minimization, achieving \(\epsilon\)-closeness in the Frobenius norm.
 Although this establishes a theoretical possibility of learning MPS/MPO states with polynomial sample complexity, the approach relies on Haar-random basis measurements, which are not efficiently implementable on quantum hardware.

 Despite the fundamental importance and broad applicability of MPS learning, our understanding of its computational complexity remains limited, and the algorithmic frontier has seen little progress over the past decade.
-The best-known algorithm runs in time $O(n^5)$\cite{landoncardinal2010efficient}\footnote{The original work does not provide a detailed complexity analysis; we follow analysis in~\cite{bakshi2025learning} to get the complexity.}, while the strongest known lower bound, derived from product-state learning lower bounds, stands at only $\Omega(n)$\footnote{See Section~\ref{sec:lowerbound} for a proof.}.
+The best-known algorithm uses $\widetilde O(n^5)$ copies of samples \cite{landoncardinal2010efficient}\footnote{The original work does not provide a detailed complexity analysis; we follow analysis in~\cite{bakshi2025learning} to get the complexity.}, while the strongest known lower bound, derived from product-state learning lower bounds, stands at only $\Omega(n)$\footnote{See Theorem~\ref{theorem:lowerbound} and Section ~\ref{sec:lowerbound} for a formal proof.}.
 This leaves a substantial and largely unexplored gap between the achievable upper and lower bounds.
-Notably, all existing algorithms require linear circuit depth, which poses a severe obstacle for near-term quantum devices, where limited gate fidelity renders deep circuits prohibitively noisy.
-Bridging this complexity gap and designing shallow-depth, noise-resilient algorithms for MPS learning is therefore an open and pressing problem, carrying significant implications for both quantum algorithm design and practical deployment on emerging quantum hardware.
+In addition, existing algorithms are typically formulated for matrix product states with open boundary conditions (OBC), and therefore do not directly extend to states with periodic boundary conditions.
+Moreover, all existing algorithms require linear circuit depth, which poses a severe obstacle for near-term quantum devices, where limited gate fidelity renders deep circuits prohibitively noisy.
+Bridging these gaps and designing shallow-depth, noise-resilient algorithms for MPS learning is therefore an open and pressing problem, carrying significant implications for both quantum algorithm design and practical deployment on emerging quantum hardware.

 Along this line, we are driven by the following question: